Joseph Stewart (U.S. Army officer): Civil War

 During the American Civil War Stewart briefly returned to command Fort Alcatraz.
 In 1861 he was transferred to the defenses of Washington, DC and commanded the artillery in George A. McCall's division of the Army of the Potomac from December 1861 to February 1862.
 From April to October 1862 he served as recruiting officer for San Francisco and was the Inspector General of the Humboldt Military District during the Winter of 1862/1863.
 He was chief of artillery for the Department of the Pacific from April to July 1863 and ended the war as recruiting officer for Salem MA from November to December 1865.
 On December 11, 1865, Stewart was promoted Major in the 4th U.S. Artillery.

 Post Civil War

 Following the Civil War, Stewart commanded various forts along the eastern United States including Fort McHenry and Fort Macon.
-He served as the fifth commander of the Department of Alaska, from January 4, 1873 to April 20, 1874, then returned to California in command of the Presidio of San Francisco from May 8 to June 17, 1875.
-From 1876-1879 Stewart was in command of Fort Canby engaged against Native Americans during the Bannock War.
+He served as the fifth commander of the Department of Alaska, from January 4, 1873, to April 20, 1874, then returned to California in command of the Presidio of San Francisco from May 8 to June 17, 1875.
+From 1876 to 1879 Stewart was in command of Fort Canby engaged against Native Americans during the Bannock War.
 On July 18, 1879, Stewart was promoted Lieutenant Colonel of the 3rd U.S. Artillery.
-He retired on August 25, 1879 and died in Berkeley, CA on April 23, 1904.
+He retired on August 25, 1879, and died in Berkeley, CA on April 23, 1904.

 He is buried at San Francisco National Cemetery in the Presidio.